sasamil/parsing-arithmetic-expression/README.md

 I find this approach promissing because it is scallable.
 It should be very simple to add new operators and rules.
 All the same, we can apply this algorithm for different tasks.
 In a pretty much the same way, we can efficiently make AST trees, evaluate expressions, present them in <i>pre-order</i> form, handle unary operators and functions, etc. In addition, the applied code is expected to be small and readable, as a consiquence of a simple and straightforward idea.

-The main idea of this approach is:
+The main idea i.e. the main question of this approach is: "which operator (on which operands) should be executed last?"

+It leads us to the following straightforward procedure:

-a) We are searching for an operator of the lowest precedence level which is not embraced by any parentheses.
+a) We are searching for a <i>free operator</i> of the lowest precedence level (free - not embraced by any parentheses).
 We are always searching backwards i.e. if the operators associativity is left-to-right, we are searching from-right-to-left in the expression.
 If the operators associativity is right-to-left, we are searching left-to-right.

 b) When an operator is found, we are using the simple recursive formula, depending on the task we are doing:<br/>
 in the case of reverse Polish notation, it would be: <i>rpn = rpn(left subexpression) + rpn(right subexpression) + (operator)</i><br/>